open-mmlab/mmdeploy/docs/en/01-how-to-build/macos-arm64.md

 - **Core ML**

-  Core ML uses torchscript as IR, so you need to compile torchscript custom operators
+  Core ML uses torchscript as IR, to convert models in some codebases like mmdet, you need to compile torchscript custom operators

 - **torchscript** custom operators